elmar/dh-dist-zilla/README.markdown

 There is some tedium in writing all these files and there is no surprise to find code generators for them.
 [`Module::Starter`](http://search.cpan.org/dist/Module-Starter/lib/Module/Starter.pm)
-is such a code generator the is very commonly used.
+is such a code generator that is very commonly used.
 It helps a lot getting started.
 However, maintenance still needs to make sure that information like version numbers or documentation is kept consistent.